machinelearningZH/plausi/README.md

   (e.g., yes-vote proportions, voter turnout, etc.)

-It serves as a basis for the ***PlausiApp***, which is used for vote result quality control in different Cantons (TG / SG / ZH).
+It serves as a basis for the ***PlausiApp***, which is used for vote result quality control in different cantons (TG / SG / ZH).

 For the moment, the ***PlausiApp*** is made available upon request via a private Repo (<a href="mailto:wahlen@statistik.zh.ch"